MikeGordillo/Password-Generator-HW/README.md

 passwords.
 The criteria consists of length, between 8-128 characters, Lowercase and uppercase and symbols.
 A password based on the answered criteria should be generated.
+Added some comments on the javaScript page as to understand the logic behind the code and to see how it interacts with the Html.

 https://mikegordillo.github.io/Password-Generator-HW/
 https://github.com/MikeGordillo/Password-Generator-HW